dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

-Making it use the BCs (boundary conditions) from previous global runs on disk (not same suite).
+## Making a run use the BCs (boundary conditions) from previous global runs on disk (not same suite).

 • Rose edit --> Driving model -->